jeffotoni/gocompilation/README.md

       |-handler
 ```

-For the above scenario, we will have to use go mod in our project so that all external packages can work correctly, in this way we will be able to manage them correctly and version...
+For the above scenario, we will have to use **go mod** in our project so that all external packages can work correctly, in this way we will be able to manage them correctly and version.
+More information can be found here: [Wiki Go Modules](https://github.com/golang/go/wiki/Modules)

 ```go
 $ go mod init github.com/user/project1